 Natalia’s Action for Children support worker, Kirsty Massie, says: “Day in, day out ,we're seeing families like Natalia’s struggling to make ends meet.
 Parents are worried about Christmas but more concerned about how they’re going to provide for their children with rising costs.

 “They feel they’re letting their children down and sometimes it’s more about making sure their child has what they need, but then they themselves go without.

 "Parents are embarrassed and too proud about asking for help when they’re struggling but they know this is the only way they’ll manage through these difficult times.”

-With so many families like Natalia’s struggling, Action for Children is doing all it can to ensure children are warm, safe and fed this Christmas.
+Action for Children is doing all it can to ensure children are warm, safe and fed.

-Become a Secret Santa for a vulnerable child and you could help change this.
-Give a gift this Christmas that could help change a child’s life for good.
+You could help change this.
+Your donation could help change a child’s life for good.

 Help us be a vital lifeline for children, young people and families